Cost per semester hour: $425

 Examines the psychological, social and linguistic components of the developmental processes of reading and writing including phonemic awareness, alphabetic code, fluency, vocabulary, and comprehension.
 Emphasizes the importance of appropriate instruction and materials according to the child’s developmental stage.

-EDSL 541 Foundations of English as a Second Language (3 SH)
+EDSL 541 Foundations of English as a Second Language (3 credits)

 Provides an introduction and background on English Language Learners including the psychological, social, cultural, and linguistic components of the developmental process in learning a second language.
 Emphasizes what teachers can do to provide appropriate instruction based on the Pennsylvania Academic Standards and Assessment Anchors.

-EDDS 511 Foundations & Procedural Issues in Special Education (3 SH)
+EDDS 511 Foundations & Procedural Issues in Special Education (3 credits)

 Blended course: on site and online